 |---|---|

-| Normalized | Improves ductility and reduces residual stress |
+| Normalized | Refines grain structure; can improve toughness and reduce residual stress in many carbon steels. |

 Standards and compliance